 Be Clear about Your Expectations

 At the very outset, you should be clear about your timeline and how many drafts you would expect.
-Each draft would have an associated cost, and you should discuss budget considerations as well as upfront.
+Each selection would have an associated cost, and you should discuss budget considerations as well as upfront.
 Ask your renderers how flexible they would be, and how willing they are to change camera angles and lighting according to your inputs.

 Do plan your Schedules properly!